PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DependencyInjection.md

 ### No RegistrationAttribute

 "Why i get a NullReferenceException?", "Why is my component null?" and "Do you use your own Framework?".
 This are typical questions from Joe Gunchy.
 But Joe forgot the [RegistrationAttribute](xref:Marvin.Container.RegistrationAttribute) for his components.
 Don´t be stupid like Joe.
-Use [RegistrationAttribute](xref:Marvin.Container.RegistrationAttribute)s so the MaRVIN container knows how to register the components you want.
+Use [RegistrationAttribute](xref:Marvin.Container.RegistrationAttribute)s so the MARVIN container knows how to register the components you want.

 ### Wrong build path